AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsored-visa-application/questionnaire/errors/2015-01-01-family-error-yes-no-text.md

-Please tell us whether or note the person will be bringing a partner or family members.
+Please tell us whether or not the person will be bringing a partner or family members.